Domenico Grasso: University of Michigan

-Dearborn campus
+Dearborn

-Grasso in his Dearborn office with the 2024 NCAA National Football Championship trophy on loan from Ann Arbor.
+Grasso in his Dearborn office with the 2024 NCAA Football National Championship trophy on loan from Ann Arbor.

 On February 15, 2018, Grasso was named the University of Michigan–Dearborn's sixth chancellor, beginning August 1, 2018.
 On February 16, 2023, The Board of Regents voted unanimously to reappoint him to a second term.
-He is the first University of Michigan alum to lead the university and is also a professor of public policy and sustainable engineering.
+He is the first University of Michigan alum to lead the Dearborn campus and is also a professor of public policy and sustainable engineering.
 Grasso transitioned the university to a need-based financial aid model, and, under his leadership, UM-Dearborn implemented the “Go Blue Guarantee,” which enables Michigan residents with family incomes of $125,000 or less to attend the university tuition free.
 Additionally, he oversaw the shift to a block tuition system and launched an initiative that provides all new first-year students with free football season tickets at Michigan Stadium.

 Grasso in Lake Como leading a Michigan Alumni tour of Northern Italy in 2024.

 Grasso completed the first update to the campus master plan in nearly two decades, created a bike-friendly campus environment, and initiated an annual town-gown bike ride co-led with the mayor of Dearborn.
-In addition to his accomplishments at the university, Grasso serves as a board member of the Metropolitan Affairs Coalition, New Detroit and the Citizens Research Council.
+In addition to his accomplishments at the university, Grasso served as a board member of the Metropolitan Affairs Coalition, New Detroit and the Citizens Research Council.

-Ann Arbor campus
+Ann Arbor

-On May 8, 2025, Grasso was appointed interim president of the University of Michigan by the Board of Regents, following then-president Santa Ono's resignation for the presidency at the University of Florida.
+On May 8, 2025, the Regents of the University of Michigan appointed Grasso as interim president of the University of Michigan, effective immediately, following then-president Santa Ono's May 4 resignation for the presidency at the University of Florida.
 Grasso indicated that he would retire from the University of Michigan after a permanent president of the university assumed the office.
 Gabriella Scarlatta, then-provost of the Dearborn campus, was appointed interim chancellor of the Dearborn campus, succeeding Grasso.
+According to the University of Michigan–Ann Arbor October 2025 report pursuant to Section 241a(4)(k) of the State School Aid Act of 1979 of the state of Michigan, Grasso's annual salary for the 2025–2026 fiscal year is US$1.3 million.

+On April 14, 2026, the Regents of the University of Michigan approved a contract amendment replacing Grasso's interim role with a full appointment as the university's 16th president, retroactively effective May 8, 2025, after president-elect Kent Syverud stepped down before taking office.
+The Regents also announced that they would plan to restart a search process for the 17th president of the university.